jaymhorsh/react-redux/README.md

 ## Features

 - **User Authentication:** Implementing user authentication using Redux for state management.
 - **Cart Management:** Managing the user's cart items with Redux for state management.
+- Navigate actoss different brancges of the repository

 ## Getting Started